OpenSecuritySummit/oss2018/content/tracks/GDPR/using-graphs-for-gdpr-mappings.md

 ---
-title        : GDPR User Session 3
-type         : user-session
-status       : featured
-organizers   :
-description  : GDPR User Session hide         : true
+title        : Using graphs for GDPR mappings and visualiations type         : user-session status       : featured organizers   : description  : Hands on sessions of mapping GDPR data to graphs
 ---

 (add intro)